reach-sh/reach-lang/docs/dev/src/reach/compute/index.md

 ```

- A participant interact interface which specifies `log` with an unconstrained domain function type that returns `{!reach} Null`.
+ A participant interact interface which specifies `log` with an unconstrained domain function type that returns `{!rsh} Null`.
 Reach provides a default frontend implementation via hasConsoleLogger (Frontend).

 ### `compose`